Yven92/MyoCoachV2/docs/firmware-programming-manual.md

 * :three: Importing the **myocoach.ino** file into the online code editor

 * :four: Connecting the Arduino card to the computer

 * :five: Transfer the MyoCoach programme to the Arduino card

+* :six: After transferring the program to the arduino card you can remove it from the usb port that was connected to the computer and put in a usb serial port of the raspberry pi card